 2. Never Miss the First Pitch – If fans want to be disappointed, missing the first pitch is the sure proof way to losing the game.
 Though the superstitions does give expectations to people coming home from work or school.
 With the first pitch the entire game is woven out.
 Not being in attendance for the beginning could lead to the game ending bad for everyone.

 1. Changing Seats – If fans are at home or in the stadium, changing the position of where they are sitting could affect the turn out of the game’s final score.
 There is said to be plenty of ways to bring back a team by changing where a fan is sitting.
 If the team is winning, don’t move!
 Stay put and don’t think about winning.
-If that team is still winning by the seventh inning stretch, hold two pens and hold them until the end of the eighth innings.
+If that team is still winning by the seventh inning stretch, hold two pens and hold them until the end of the eighth inning.
 If the team hasn’t scored for seven innings, it’s time to sit on the ground.
 For help at home, a down on their luck player comes up to bat, fans can sit on the top of their couches to give the player a little something extra before they take the first swing.

 A large question comes up in reference to superstitions and baseball.
 Is this just the players or is the entire game made up of superstitions?
 Some of our favorite players even engage in some good luck charms.
 Joe DiMaggio was known to always step on second base when returning from center field.
 Richie Ashburn would prepare for a big game by sleeping with his bat.
 More recently, Noah Syndergaard reportedly uses a certain foam roller to help improve his game.
 It also wouldn’t be baseball if the pitchers were shaving on game days.